zxj32/WR-SSL/README.md

 # WR-SSL
+This is a PyTorch implementation of the uncertainty-GNN model as described in our paper:

+Xujiang Zhao, Killamsetty Krishnateja, Rishabh Iyer, Feng Chen.
+[How Out-of-Distribution Data Hurts Semi-Supervised Learning], ICDM 2022

 ----------------------------------------------------------------------------------------
-Thank you for taking the time to review our code and datasets.
-This readme.txt describes how to run our proposed method and baselines methods.
-Before the demonstration, we first take a look at the structure of our code and datasets.
+We first take a look at the structure of our code and datasets.
 The folder structure as following:

 	+Weighted_Robust_SSL
 	     +data